contactopensource/contactopensource/doc/concepts/color/index.md

 * warn : color_point.id -- example: the color orange means warning

-* notice : color_point.id -- example: the color yellow means caution
+* notice : color_point.id -- example: the color yellow is typical for caution

-* info : color_point.id --  exmaple: the color blue is typical for info
+* info : color_point.id --  example: the color blue is typical for info

 * debug : color_point.id --  example: the color gray represents all unknowns